YamtalDev/YamtalDev/README.md

 <h1 align="left">About Me</h1>

 **I'm Tal Aharon, a passionate and motivated C++ Software Engineer with a diverse background in backend and systems development.
-Currently, I mentor junior developers, guiding them in backend projects, software best practices, and integrating into the vibrant developer culture.**
+I mentor junior developers, guiding them through backend projects, software best practices, and helping them integrate into the vibrant developer community.**

-**A student in dual degree in Physics and Electrical Engineering, I have honed my technical skills through various roles, from leading high-performance GPU-Accelerated database engine development at [SQream](https://sqream.com/) to research and software development in academic labs.
-I thrive in Unix-based environments and enjoy tackling complex challenges with innovative solutions.**
+**As a dual-degree student in Physics and Electrical Engineering, I’ve honed my technical skills across various roles—from leading the development of high-performance GPU-accelerated database engines at SQream to conducting research and software development in academic labs.
+I thrive in Unix-based environments and excel at solving complex challenges with innovative solutions.**

-**Outside of work, I enjoy rock climbing, scuba diving, sailing, mentoring, and being a dad to my sweet baby.
+**Outside of work, I enjoy rock climbing, scuba diving, sailing, mentoring, and spending time with my little kid.
 I'm always eager to leverage my skills and creativity to make a meaningful impact.**

 ### Programming Languages
 [![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)](https://www.java.com)